FloUhl/flouhl.github.io/content/posts/Btrfs-Start.md

 A could be described as saving the metadata of a subvolume at a specific point in time.
 Therefore they are heavily reliant on the CoW capabilities of Btrfs.\
 In the [Btrfs-Wiki](https://btrfs.wiki.kernel.org/index.php/SysadminGuide#Snapshots) a Snapshot is described as:
-> [...] a subvolume that shares its data (and metadata) with some other subvolume, using Btrfs's COW capabilities.
+> [...] a subvolume that shares its data (and metadata) with some other subvolume, using Btrfs' COW capabilities.

 Once a snapshot is taken there is no difference between the original subvolume and the snapshot, after the snapshot the "original" subvolume is then written to and its layout changes.\
 The snapshot can be rolled back to by unmounting and renaming the original subvolume and then renaming the snapshot to the original subvolumes name and mounting the snapshot.